homeday-de/homeday-blocks/src/services/README.md

 Index:
 - [Breakpoints service](https://github.com/homeday-de/homeday-blocks/tree/develop/src/services#breakpoints) - Used for setting (and getting) the global project breakpoints.
+- [Date service](https://github.com/homeday-de/homeday-blocks/tree/develop/src/services#date) - Used as helpers to work with dates and date intervals.

 ## Breakpoints
 Exposes methods for setting up viewport breakpoints of the project.
 The breakpoints set in this way are later used by the `HdResponsive` component.